wootfish/eli.sohl.com/_posts/2020-04-29-wangs-attack-2.md

 to `massage()`.
 This optimization alone yields a performance improvement of 2.3x over a naïve implementation.

-# Massaging Constraints: Round 1
+# massaging constraints: round one

 Let's write a function to take an input message (as bytes) and massage it.